PicaGM/lippia-mobile-sample-project/docs/README_Maven.md

   #### Fourth Step:
       You should see the next screen:
       ![]()
     - If you don't have installed a Release, select according to the android version you prefer _We recommended installing R, Android 11.0_

-  #### Sixth step:
+  #### Fifth step:
     - Click on finish button
       You should see the next screen:
       ![]()